 Rarely has that effect been more devastatingly described than in recent books by two of America’s most insightful social critics: Charles Murray of the American Enterprise Institute, and Robert Putnam of Harvard.
 Notwithstanding their vastly different approaches to politics, Murray in Coming Apart and Putnam in Our Kids have issued essentially the same prophetic warning of a social catastrophe in the making.
 For Putnam, “the American dream” is “in crisis”.
 For Murray, the division of the United States into two classes with ever decreasing mobility between them “will end what has made America America.”

 Their argument is roughly this, that at a certain point, in the late 1950s or early 1960s, a whole series of institutions and moral codes began to dissolve.
 Marriage was devalued.
 Families began to fracture.
 More and more children grew up without stable association with their biological parents.
 New forms of child poverty began to appear, as well as social dysfunctions such as drug and alcohol abuse, teenage pregnancies and crime and unemployment in low-income areas.
 Over time, an upper class pulled back from the brink, and is now intensively preparing its children for high achievement, while on the other side of the tracks children are growing up with little hope for educational, social, and occupational success.
 The American Dream of opportunity for all is wearing thin.

-What makes this development so tragic is that for a moment people forgot the biblical truth that what we do does not affect us alone.
+What makes this development so tragic is that, for a moment, people forgot the biblical truth that what we do does not affect us alone.
 It will affect our children to the third and fourth generation.
 Even the greatest libertarian of modern times, John Stuart Mill, was emphatic on the responsibilities of parenthood.
 He wrote

 The fact itself, of causing the existence of a human being, is one of the most responsible actions in the range of human life.
-To undertake this responsibility – to bestow a life which may be either a curse or a blessing – unless the being on whom it is to be bestowed will have at least the ordinary chances of a desirable existence, is a crime against that being.”
+To undertake this responsibility – to bestow a life which may be either a curse or a blessing – unless the being on whom it is to be bestowed will have at least the ordinary chances of a desirable existence, is a crime against that being.

-If we fail to honour our responsibilities as parents, then though no law will hold us responsible, society’s children will pay the price.
+If we fail to honour our responsibilities as parents, then – though no law will hold us responsible – society’s children will pay the price.
 They will suffer because of our sins.

-Hilkhot Deot 6:7.
+Hilchot Deot 6:7.

-See Yehezkel Kaufmann, The Religion of Israel, New York, Schocken, 1972, 329-333.
+See Yehezkel Kaufmann, The Religion of Israel, New York, Schocken, 1972, pp. 329-333.

 Sefer ha-Mitzvot, positive command 205.

-Hilkhot Teshuvah 4:1.
+Hilchot Teshuvah 4:1.
 The reference is of course to a son under the age of thirteen.

 Maurice was a visionary philanthropist.
 Vivienne was a woman of the deepest humility.